kempny/Graphologist/screenshots/operating.md

-1. Server in standby mode, waiting for command to sign:
+1. Server in standby mode, waiting for command to sign (wallpaper):

 ![Server is waiting ](/screenshots/standby.png?raw=true "Waiting")